 house and senate schedule

-The House of Representatives is in a scheduled district work period; however, the Senate is in session and voting.
-As the Senate schedule is released, you can see the expected votes on the Senate website.
+This week, the Senate is in a scheduled state work period; however, the House of Representatives is scheduled to be in DC and voting.
+As the schedule is released, you can see the expected votes on House of Representatives website.